 Wetsuits are designed to be flexible so that the child can move comfortably both in the water and onshore.
 Short sleeve wetsuits increase the child’s arm mobility.

 Although originally invented for cold water diving (Differences between Diving In Cold vs. Warm Water), there are now wetsuits designed for warmer water.
 Sometimes called a shorty, this style has short sleeves and short pants.
-It goes over the child’s regular swim suit and act as protection barrier for the child’s skin where the BCD is secured to his torso.
+It goes over the child’s regular swimsuit and acts as a protective barrier for the child’s skin where the BCD is secured to his torso.

 In cold water, the warm water shorty can be used over any full one-piece wetsuit to give an extra layer of thermal protection.

-Scuba diving can be an exciting and challenging sport.
-There is a lot to learn to dive safely but with so many experienced divers enjoying this sport, you can always find an instructor who will teach your child the best way to go.
+Scuba diving (as well as snorkeling) can be an exciting and challenging sport for your kids.
+There is a lot to learn to dive safely.
+With so many experienced divers enjoying this sport, you can always find an instructor who will teach your child the best way to go.

-To increase the child’s enjoyment and chances for success in this sport, choose the best equipment and scuba gear for kids you can afford.
-Always see that the mask, fins, wetsuit, and BCD, as well as other scuba gear, fit correctly as he grows.
+To increase the child’s enjoyment and chances for success in this sport, you need to choose the best equipment and scuba gear for kids you can afford.
+Always see that the mask, fins, wetsuit, and BCD, as well as other scuba gear, fit correctly as the kids grow.
 When needed, upgrade to a larger size or a better model.
-If scuba equipment is well cared for, it can be sold or passed down to a smaller person.
+If scuba equipment is well cared for, then the kids’ scuba gear can be sold or passed down to a smaller person.

-There is a whole world of wonder to be explored beneath the surface of the ocean, lake or pond.
-Consider opening this world to your children and watch their knowledge and enthusiasm for healthy fun to grow deep.
+There is a whole world of wonder to be explored beneath the surface of the ocean, lake, or pond.
+Consider opening this world to your children and watch the kids’ knowledge and enthusiasm for healthy fun to grow deep.
 Keep your kids safe by providing them with the appropriate scuba gear for kids.